Skip to Main Content

 https://libguides.sdsu.edu/comicarts

-The Comic Arts Collection at the SDSU Library is home to more than 100,000 comics, secondary research about comics and numerous archival collections.
+The Comic Arts Collection at the SDSU Library is home to more than 120,000 published comics, in addition to secondary research about comics and numerous archival collections.
 The collection is located in numerous locations throughout the Library in print and also includes online resources.
 Some sources can be checked out for use off-campus; others need to be viewed inside of Special Collections & University Archives.

 Comics Corner